knative/docs/docs/eventing/event-registry.md

     Note that events won't be able to be consumed by this Trigger's subscriber until the Broker becomes ready.

-## Populating the Registry
+## Populating the registry

-Now that we know how to discover events using the Registry and how we can leverage that information to subscribe to events of interest, let's move on to the next topic: How do we actually populate the Registry in the first place?
+Now that we know how to discover events using the registry and how we can leverage that information to subscribe to events of interest, let's move on to the next topic: How do we actually populate the registry in the first place?

-You might be wondering why didn't we explain this first?
-The simple answer is we could have, but as population of the Registry is more of a Cluster Configurator concern rather than an Event Consumer one, we decided to leave it for the end.

-1. Manual Registration
+- Manual Registration

-    In order to populate the Registry, a Cluster Configurator can manually register the EventTypes.
+    In order to populate the registry, a Cluster Configurator can manually register the EventTypes.
     This means that the configurator can simply apply EventTypes yaml files, just as with any other Kubernetes resource:

     `kubectl apply -f <event_type.yaml>`

-1. Automatic Registration
+- Automatic Registration

     As Manual Registration might be tedious and error-prone, we also support automatic registration of EventTypes.
     Herein, the creation of the EventTypes is done upon instantiation of an Event Source.